craftingcity/The-Known-World/Prenotes Jan 18 25.md

 A two-story stone brick house in the X Ward of [[Coalition City]], of the supposed 6 rooms within the building, the first 4 described here are viewable from the outside via large clear-glass windows.

 ###### Kitchen
 > *Off the left of the Lounge, and below the Apprentice's Quarters, a Kitchen lies dormant.
 Clean and proper, everything is resting its place.
 In the center of the room, a large black brick oven with an attached grey panel of dials and gauges takes up the majority of the space.
-Along the countertop, an array of*
+Along the countertop, an array of jars and bags hold spices and dried food - though it is all stored far from the black marble surface on the far side of the counter.
+The shelves below the counter hold jarred goods and cast-iron cookwares.*

 - Alchemical Hotplate & Cooking Tools
 - Food & Spice Storage
 - Baking Oven
 ###### Library Lounge
 > *The grand entrance of this modest home leads directly into the Lounge, where a pair of wall-wrapping bookshelves stocked with journals, histories, and theories.
 Accompanying the shelves, a set of lounge loveseats surround a pale wooden table.
 On the right wall, by the door to the Workroom, a pale wooden writing desk sits, unorganized, as if mid-thought.
-On the left wall, a door leads into the Kitchen.*
+On the left wall, a door leads into the Kitchen.
+Looking back, between the shelves, the central door leads into the Master's Quarters.*

 - Wrapping Bookshelves
 - Ostentatious Loveseats
 - Pale Wood Desk
 ###### Workroom Lab
-> **
+> *Off the right of the Lounge, and below the Wash & Source Room, the Workroom-Lab is a pristine white, perfectly clean*

 - Liquids Production
 - Powder Assembly
 - Casting Closet
 - Overly Organized Closet
 ###### Apprentice's Quarters
-> **
+> *Above the Kitchen, accessible by a set of small stone stairs, is the Apprentice's Quarters - Anita Rewch currently occupies this room and this role, though she hasn't seen Master Otto in about a month, since his business in the Holyl'nds.
+These quarters are small, and spartan; there is room for one here, and one alone.
+A pale wood chest pushes up to foot of the beige bed, and opposing it, leaning against the other wall - only 3' away - a modest pale wood dresser is topped in the only personality the room has, a set of six brightly colored knitted character dolls.
+The third wall in this room is a massive bookshelf.
+It is clean, but obviously underused.*

 - Anita's Chest
 - Anita's Bed
-- Anita's Dresser
+- Anita's Dresser & Dolls
 - Anita's Bookshelf
 ###### Master Bedroom
 > **